Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wentworthville among the top 25% of areas assessed nationwide

-New homes are being built at an average cost of $392,000, reflecting more affordable housing options compared to regional norms.
-In FY-26, Wentworthville has registered $58.9 million in commercial approvals, indicating high levels of local commercial activity.
-When compared to Greater Sydney, Wentworthville maintains similar development levels per person, preserving market equilibrium with surrounding areas.
+New homes are being built at an average expected construction cost value of $392,000.
+There have been $31.1 million in commercial approvals this financial year, demonstrating high levels of local commercial activity.
+Compared to Greater Sydney, Wentworthville has similar development levels per person, preserving market equilibrium consistent with surrounding areas.
 However, building activity has slowed in recent years.

 Frequently Asked Questions - Development